Misha Osherovich

-Misha Osherovich is an American actor, filmmaker, and activist, known for her role as Josh Detmer in the film Freaky.
+Misha Osherovich is an American actor, filmmaker, and activist, known for their role as Josh Detmer in the film Freaky.

 Early life

 Osherovich was born in Maryland, U.S., to Russian Jewish immigrant parents and raised in the Washington, D.C., area.

 They attended Island View, a youth residential treatment center in Davis County, Utah, as a teenager, an experience that they have described as abusive and as conversion therapy.

 Osherovich graduated with a Bachelor of Fine Arts in Acting from Montclair State University.

 Career

 Osherovich made their New York stage debut in the off-Broadway production of A Clockwork Orange at New World Stages.

 Their television and film credits include roles in the 2019 film The Goldfinch as well as the AMC series NOS4A2.
 They then co-starred in the horror comedy-film Freaky, released on November 13, 2020.
 Osherovich wrote and co-produced the short film E.very D.ay.
 The film addresses Osherovich's struggle with eating disorders as well as covering the topics of mental health and body image.

 As of 2022, Osherovich has a troubled-teen industry drama series in the works with Skylar Landsee and television production company Fremantle.
 It is based on Osherovich's experiences and survival story in tough-love programs.